 - Do not use scented litter.
 If you have a male cat that is not neutered, their urine will smell quite strong.
 Resist the temptation to mask this with scented litter, though.
 Cats are led by their noses.
 If they find the smell of their litter tray intimidating, they will stay away.

 - Have multiple litter trays.
-You may think that it will benefit your cat have just one litter tray.
+You may think that it will benefit your cat has just one litter tray.
 They will learn faster if they have more spots to eliminate.
 This will remove any panic.

 - Make the trays identical in size and shape.
 They should have low edges, so an older cat can easily get in and out.
 You can experiment with different brands of litter, though.
 Your cat may gravitate to one tray more than the others.